All Article

 Conclusion

-Understanding your burn rate gives you control over your company’s financial health.
-It shows how efficiently you use your cash, how long your reserves will last, and whether your spending aligns with your goals.
+Understanding your burn rate helps you stay in control of your finances.
+It shows how efficiently cash is used, how long it will last, and whether spending supports your goals.

 Learn more